 In the May 19, 2009 Blue Lakes Order, the Director found that Blue Lakes' water right no. 36-07427 suffered material injury, due to the pumping of junior priority ground water rights.
 Based on this determination, the Director ordered curtailment of 57,220 acres, which would produce 10 cfs to Blue Lakes.
-The Director further concluded that "[u]nless a replacement water supply of suitable water quality for use by Blue Lakes Trout is provided by the holders of junior priority ground water rights causing material injury to water right no. 36-07427, or by the ground water district(s) or irrigation district through which mitigation can be provided, the Director should order the curtailment of such rights..."
+The Director further concluded that: "[u]nless a replacement water supply of suitable water quality for use by Blue Lakes Trout is provided by the holders of junior priority ground water rights causing material injury to water right no. 36-07427, or by the ground water district(s) or irrigation district through which mitigation can be provided, the Director should order the curtailment of such rights..."
 R. Vol. 1 at 71.
 In sum, the Director ordered replacement water in lieu of curtailment provided by the holders of the junior ground water rights.
-On June 7, 2005, the Director partially approved the Ground Water Users' replacement water plan, without a hearing.
-However, the Director ordered that the ground users had seven days to amend their plan to sufficiently provide for the full 10 cfs required by the Director's original Order.
+On June 7, 2005, the Director ordered that the ground users had seven days to amend their plan to sufficiently provide for the full 10 cfs required by the Director's original Order.
 On July 6, 2005, the Director approved the ground water user's supplemental replacement water plan.